-The coronavirus outbreak gripping the United States has brought out both the best and (at times) the worst of the human condition, as do many catastrophes.
+The coronavirus outbreak that gripped the United States brought out both the best and (at times) the worst of the human condition, as do many catastrophes.
 Consumers rush to stock up on hand sanitizers and hoard supplies unless governed otherwise by sellers, and in the first week of March alone, according to the data measurement firm, Nielsen, sales of hand-sanitizer increased more than 470 percent.

 With this sharp increase in demand came off-putting examples of price gouging.
 (One company that shall remain nameless listed the sale of a single bottle of hand-sanitizer on Amazon for more than $100!)